Major Horse Racing Meetings

 Whilst we do have the set flat and jumps seasons, we also have summer jumping, and all weather racing to see flat fans through the winter months.

 Fans don’t have to wait long for their next racing fix and the way the seasons are structured means there’s always a top class festival on the horizon.

 The eagle-eyed out there may have noticed that the King George VI Chase doesn’t feature here.
 That’s because this wonderful race is the only huge renewal in the Kempton Winter Festival.
 Whilst we don’t class the Winter Festival as a major meeting, there is no doubt the feature is a real highlight.
-So, if you fancy something to do on Boxing Day, be sure to check out our King George VI Chase betting offers and tips.
+So, if you fancy something to do on Boxing Day, be sure to check out our King George VI Chase page.

 Cheltenham Festival – Early March

 For fans of the jumping game this four day festival at the Prestbury Park venue comes pretty close to sporting perfection.
 There are 12 Grade 1 contests in all with a Championship event on each of the four days.